gdotgordon/site_word_freq/README.md

 Usage: `crawl <web site>`

 I found the well-known commercial websites to be too large to viably crawl completely in reasonable time for a demo.
-If you find the website of an individual proprietor with a small site, as I managed to, the traversal will only take a few seconds.

-That said, I've added handlers for SIGINT and SIGTERM, so that upon receipt of those signals, the exisiting work-in-progress is drained, and the results up to that point are displayed.
+However, I have added handlers for SIGINT and SIGTERM, so that upon receipt of those signals, the exisiting work-in-progress is drained, and the results up to that point are displayed.

+Or if you find the website of an individual proprietor with a small site, the traversal will only take a few seconds.

+The sequrnce of sites being visited is disaplyed on a single line, and changes color to red if the crawl is interrupted, as the queue is drained.

 Architecturally it uses the following elements:
 - A configurable fixed number of goroutines.
 This is important